 - Creating Views and Reports: Keep these updated to reflect the current state of the project.

 - Selecting Requirements for Releases: Prioritize what needs to go live first.
-In one project, we focused on core functionalities first, which allowed us to deliver an MVP within three months.
+In one project, we focused on core functionality first, which allowed us to deliver an MVP within three months.

 - Managing Changes: A systematic process prevents chaos.
-For instance, using a tool like Azure DevOps can streamline change requests.
+For instance, using a tool like Azure DevOps can streamline a Change Request.

 - Defining Product Lines: Maintain consistency across related products.